Have you ever wondered how to bring out the best in your employees?

-By consistently demonstrating a high level of knowledge, skills, honesty, ability and reliability, you will build trust among your employees, enabling you to bring the best out of them.
+By consistently demonstrating a high level of knowledge, skills, honesty, ability, and reliability, you will build trust among your employees, enabling you to bring the best out of them.

 Create engaged employees

 Start by creating a corporate culture.
 A corporate culture is the shared set of values and beliefs embraced by everyone in the company.
-It’s essentially the glue that holds your organization together, and can be a big reason people want to work for you and with you.
+It’s essentially the glue that holds your organization together and can be a big reason people want to work for you and with you.

 But how does this help bring out the best in your employees?
-If you’re able to combine a well-established corporate culture with integrated HR practices, you’ll have a company that is actively driven towards its goals, and a workforce that is well-informed, motivated and productive.
+If you’re able to combine a well-established corporate culture with integrated HR practices, you’ll have a company that is actively driven towards its goals, and a workforce that is well-informed, motivated, and productive.

 Employees who have high rates of job satisfaction tend to work harder and smarter.
-Find out what their goals are and then create a link between what they do at work to how they can ultimately achieve their goals.
+Find out what their goals are and then create a link between what they do at work and how they can ultimately achieve their goals.